-3 top exhibits from class # 50159, 50160, 50161, 50162, and 1 entry from # 50164 may be selected for State Fair.
+3 top exhibits from class # 50159, 50160, 50161, 50162 may be selected for State Fair.

 Exhibitors may bring computer equipment for demonstration purposes.
 Computers will not be furnished.
 Internet connections are not available for use by exhibitors.
 Any member found to be using computer software in a manner that infringes on copyright laws will be disqualified.